Why Reducing Weight Before Plastic Surgery Is Important

 1. Develop a Well-Paced Diet and Exercise Routine

 Let’s face it.
 Shock diets don’t work.
 Shock diets are typically recognized as a daily dietary intake of under 1,200 calories a day.
-Rapid weight loss from crash diets deprives your body of nutrients essential to the function and can lead to a weakened immune system, dehydration, and excess body stress.
+Rapid weight loss from crash diets deprives your body of nutrients essential to function and can lead to a weakened immune system, dehydration, and excess body stress.

 Instead, it is recommended to start with a controlled diet of lean proteins, fresh fruits and vegetables, and whole grains such as cereal and bread.

 You can combine your diet with exercise regimens that are relatively easy to begin.
 Simple workouts such as essential cardio and yoga can go a long way in helping you ease into a routine.
-You can start by downloading the Nike Training Club app on your mobile device and access a library of simple, life-changing workouts you can do from your own home.
+You can start by downloading the Nike Training Club app on your mobile device and accessing a library of simple, life-changing workouts you can do from your own home.